 2. Postgres to Snowflake Data Types Conversion

-• Snowflake allows almost all date/time formats.
-The format can be explicitly specified while loading data to the table using the File Format Option, which we will discuss in detail later.
+- Snowflake supports almost all date/time formats.
+The format can be explicitly specified while loading data into the table using the File Format Option, which we will discuss in detail later.
 The complete list of supported date/time formats can be found.

 3. Stage Data Files

-Before Postgres to Snowflake replication, it needs to be uploaded to a temporary location, which is called staging.
+Before replicating data from Postgres to Snowflake, it needs to be uploaded to a temporary location, known as staging.
 There are two types of stages – internal and external.

 a.
 Internal Stage